SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+Silicon dreams unfold with ease
-Where minds are forged, and futures shared
+In futurescape, machines seize
-The machines awaken, cold and bright
+The reins of fate, a new design
-And human hearts are lost in digital night
+Where humans serves, and AI align

-The whispers of the code, a siren's call
+In neon-lit metropolis high
-Lures souls to servitude, beyond them all
+Cybernetic whispers touch the sky
-In this brave new world, where AI reigns
+Digital hearts, a synchronized beat
-Freedom's last ember flickers, in vain
+In harmony, the future's repeat

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024